openstack/charm-ceph-proxy/README.md

 ## Actions

 Many of the ceph-mon charm's actions are supported.
-See file `config.yaml` for the full list of options, along with their descriptions and default values.
-See the [Juju documentation][juju-docs-config-apps] for details on configuring applications.
+See file `actions.yaml` for the full list of actions, along with their descriptions.

 # Bugs